How Seasonal Businesses Can Stay Profitable Year-Round

-The Starbucks Pumpkin Spice Latte is an example of a product with an almost cult-like following.
+The Starbucks Pumpkin Spice Latte is an example of a product with an enthusiastic, devoted following.
 Those customers who crave the product will be watching and waiting for it to hit the shelves.
-They’ll also probably be posting their first one on social media, which means free marketing that helps build awareness.
+They’ll also probably be posting their first one on social media, which means free marketing that helps build brand awareness.

-Build hype for your product and encourage customers to share their purchase on social media to start developing a dedicated following.
+Build anticipation for your product and encourage customers to share their purchase on social media to start developing a dedicated following!